AloriaOfficial/Multiplayer-sandbox-game/README.md

+# 👋 Welcome to the Open Source Survival Sandbox!

+This project is an open source multiplayer survival sandbox game, a creative blend of Scrap Mechanic, Rust, and Astroneer.
+Build, battle, dig, automate, and explore in a fully destructible world that rewards engineering and creativity.

+💡 I'm not an expert game developer, but I am passionate and can create textures and visual assets.
+By making this project open source, I'm inviting developers, artists, and dreamers to collaborate on something ambitious and unique.

+Let’s build this game together, piece by piece, part by part.
+#
+#
+#
+#
 # Multiplayer-sandbox-game

 Multiplayer Survival Sandbox focuses on engineering-based building, strategic PvP, and deep-world exploration.
 Like scrap mechanic and rust had a baby.